The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

 So far, the European Union has placed the largest order for the Pfizer vaccine: 200 million doses, with an option to buy 100 million more.

-EU regulators are reviewing the safety and efficacy of the Pfizer vaccine and could grant authorization before the end of the month.
+E.U. regulators are reviewing the safety and efficacy of the vaccine and could grant authorization before the end of the month.

-However, European officials have provided few details about when, where and how the Pfizer vaccine will eventually be rolled out.
+However, European officials have provided few details about when, where and how the vaccine will eventually be rolled out.

 Israel